makrai/notes/rothe1907-pretrained-seq-gen.md

   * the self-attention mechanism is masked to look only at the left context
   * we add an encoder-decoder attention mechanism
 * All models were fine-tuned on the target task using
-  * Adam with a learning rate of 0.05.
-We used a
+  * Adam with a learning rate of 0.05
   * linear learning rate warmup with 40k steps, normalization by the square root of the hidden size, and a square root decay
-  * no tuning of these hyperparameters (except for §5).
-The
+  * no tuning of these hyperparameters (except for §5)
 * batch size and the number of training steps will be reported for each task

 # 3 Investigated Model Variants

 * GPT, a decoder-only architecture
   * We treat the input as a conditioning prefix of a language model
-  * the memory footprint of this model is smaller compared to an encoder-decoder
+  * the memory footprint of this model is smaller compared to encoder-decoder

 # 4 Experiments and Results 4

 ## 4.4 Abstractive Summarization 6

-* We evaluate our setups on three summarization datasets of varying characterist
+* We evaluate our setups on three summarization datasets of varying charistics
   * Gigaword (Napoles+ 2012),
     * 3.8M _sentence_-summary training pairs
   * CNN and DailyMail (Hermann+ 2015), and